MicrosoftDocs/azure-docs/articles/billing/billing-spending limit.md

 ## What happens when I reach the spending limit?

-When your usage results in charges that exhausts the monthly amounts included in your offer, the services that you deployed will be disabled for the rest of that billing month.
+When your usage results in charges that exhaust the monthly amounts included in your offer, the services that you deployed are disabled for the rest of that billing month.
 For example, Cloud Services that you deployed are removed from production and your Azure virtual machines are stopped and de-allocated.
 To prevent your services from being disabled, you can choose to remove your spending limit.
-When your services are disabled, the data in your storage accounts and databases will be available in a read-only manner for administrators.
-At the beginning of the next billing month if your offer includes credits over multiple months, your subscription will be re-enabled and you can re-deploy your Cloud Services and have full access to your storage accounts and databases.
+When your services are disabled, the data in your storage accounts and databases are available in a read-only manner for administrators.
+At the beginning of the next billing month, if your offer includes credits over multiple months, your subscription will be re-enabled and you can redeploy your Cloud Services and have full access to your storage accounts and databases.

 If you are on our free trial, you have the ability at any time within 90 days after your hitting your spending limit to re-enable your subscription and have it automatically upgrade to our standard Pay-As-You-Go offer.

-You will receive notifications as soon as you hit the spending limit for your offer.
+You will receive notifications when you hit the spending limit for your offer.
 Log on to the [Azure Account Center](https://account.windowsazure.com), click **ACCOUNT**, and then click **subscriptions**.
 You will see notifications about subscriptions that have reached the spending limit.

 ## Things you will be charged for even if you have a spending limit enabled

-Be aware that some Azure services and [Marketplace purchases](https://azure.microsoft.com/marketplace/) can incur charges under the payment method (CC) even if a spending limit is set.
-Examples are Visual studio licenses, Azure Active Directory premium, support plans and most third party branded services sold through the Marketplace.
+Some Azure services and [Marketplace purchases](https://azure.microsoft.com/marketplace/) can incur charges under the payment method (CC) even if a spending limit is set.
+Examples are Visual studio licenses, Azure Active Directory premium, support plans, and most third-party branded services sold through the Marketplace.

 ## When not to use the spending limit